getsolus/solus-site.github.io/content/blog/2020-07-01-usysconf-rewrite-progress-and-major-upgrades.md

 ## Package Highlights

-In addition to all the stack upgrades and work done above, we've seen countless package updates and fixes.
+In addition to all the stack upgrades and work done above, we have seen countless package updates and fixes.
 Here's a highlight of some of them:

 - apparmor 2.13.4
 - arduino 1.8.13